EDMdesigner/EDMdesigner-API-Doc/README.md

 ### Upload Complex elems to specified users
 Upload a list of Complex elems to a specified user or users.
 Please note that every upload will overwrite the previous uploads!
-If you want to know what a Complex elem is good for, please read the [complexElems](#complexElems) part of the documentation!
+If you want to know what a Complex elem is good for, please read the [complexElements](#complexelements) part of the documentation!

 #####Type
   + POST